History of Bolivia to 1809: Conquest and settlement

 Despite Pizarro's quick victory, Indian rebellions soon began and continued periodically throughout the colonial period.
-In 1537 Manco Inca, whom the Spanish had established as a puppet emperor, rebelled against the new rulers and restored a "neo-Inca" state.
-This state continued to challenge Spanish authority even after the Spanish suppressed the revolt and beheaded Túpac Amaru in the public square of Cuzco in 1572.
-Later revolts in the Bolivian highlands were usually organized by the elders of the community and remained local, the exception being the great rebellion of Túpac Amaru II in the eighteenth century.
+In 1535 conquistador Diego Almagro amassed a large army and departed Cuzco in an expedition to the lands of Chile.
+In doing so he passed through the settlements of Paria and Tupiza.
+Taking advantage of Almagro's departure, in 1536 Manco Inca, whom the Spanish had established as a puppet emperor, rebelled against the new rulers and laid siege to Cuzco.

-During the first two decades of Spanish rule, the settlement of the Bolivian highlands — now known as Upper (Alto) Peru or Charcas — was delayed by a civil war between the forces of Pizarro and those of Almagro.
+During the first two decades of Spanish rule, the settlement of the Bolivian highlands — later known as Upper (Alto) Peru or Charcas — was delayed by a civil war between the forces of Pizarro and those of Almagro.
 The two conquistadors had divided the Incan territory, with the north under the control of Pizarro and the south under that of Almagro.
 Fighting broke out in 1537 when Almagro seized Cuzco after suppressing the Manco Inca rebellion.
 Pizarro defeated and executed Almagro in 1538, following the Battle of Las Salinas, but was himself assassinated three years later by former supporters of Almagro.
 Pizarro's brother Gonzalo assumed control of Upper Peru but soon became embroiled in a rebellion against the Spanish crown.
 Only with the execution of Gonzalo Pizarro in 1548 did Spain succeed in reasserting its authority; later that year, colonial authorities established the city of La Paz, which soon became an important commercial and transshipment center.

-Indian resistance delayed the conquest and settlement of the Bolivian lowlands.
+Indigenous resistance delayed the conquest and settlement of the Bolivian lowlands.
 The Spanish established Santa Cruz de la Sierra in 1561, but the Gran Chaco, the colonial name for the arid Chaco region, remained a violent frontier throughout the colonial period.
-In the Chaco, the Indians, mostly Chiriguano, carried out unrelenting attacks against colonial settlements and remained independent of direct Spanish control.
+In the Chaco, indigenous populations, mostly Ava Guaraní (Chiriguano), carried out unrelenting attacks against colonial settlements and remained independent of direct Spanish control.

+17th and 18th century revolts in the Bolivian highlands were usually organized by the elders of the community and remained local, the exception being the great rebellion of Túpac Amaru II and Túpac Katari in the eighteenth century.